pippim/pippim.github.io/index.md

 <a id="hdr13"></a>
 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr12" class="hdr-btn">ToS</a>  <a href="#hdr6" class="hdr-btn">ToC</a>  <a href="#hdr14" class="hdr-btn">Skip</a></div>

-### Jekyll blog filename
+## Jekyll Blog Post Filename

-The filename for a Jekyll blog resides in the `_posts/` directory and requires strict formatting:
+The filename for a Jekyll blog post resides in the `_posts/` directory and requires strict formatting:

 - Begins with date in `YYYY-MM-DD` format followed by `-`.
 - Next comes the title which has spaces repaced by `-`.